Operation London Bridge: What to expect in the days leading up to Queen Elizabeth II's funeral

 On Friday, King Charles III and his wife Camilla, now the Queen Consort, will return to London.

-The bells of Windsor Castle, Westminster Abbey, and St. Paul's Cathedral will toll, and there will be gun salutes, with one round fired for every year of the queen's life, at London's Hyde Park and the Tower of London.
+The bells of Windsor Castle, Westminster Abbey, and St. Paul's Cathedral are set to toll, and there will be gun salutes, with one round fired for every year of the queen's life, at London's Hyde Park and the Tower of London.

-At about 6 p.m. local time, King Charles will deliver a message to the nation in a televised broadcast, and the prime minister and others will attend a service of remembrance at St. Paul's Cathedral.
+At about 6 p.m. local time, King Charles is expected to deliver a message to the nation in a televised broadcast, and the prime minister and others will attend a service of remembrance at St. Paul's Cathedral.

-Britain's House of Commons will convene at noon local time Friday for Members of Parliament to pay tribute to the queen in an extraordinary session set to last 10 hours.
-The PA said there would also be a rare Saturday sitting, where senior lawmakers are to take an oath to King Charles III, with tributes then continuing again into the evening.
+Britain's House of Commons is expected to convene at noon local time Friday for Members of Parliament to pay tribute to the queen in an extraordinary session set to last 10 hours.
+PA said there would also be a rare Saturday sitting, where senior lawmakers will take an oath to King Charles III, with tributes then continuing into the evening.

-The Accession Council is expected to meet at St. James's Palace in central London to formally acknowledge the queen's passing and to proclaim Charles the new king.
+The Accession Council will meet Saturday at St. James's Palace in central London to formally acknowledge the queen's passing and to proclaim Charles the new king, Buckingham Palace confirmed on Friday.

 Charles will then join the council, along with Camilla and Prince William, who are also members, where the new king will declare support for the British constitution and the Church of Scotland, of which the monarch is the official head.